 I prefer to use anchovies preserved in salt rather than oil because I like to add my own extra virgin olive oil.
 Who knows what the quality of their oil is?

-This anchovy vinaigrette has a lovely garlicky, fishy, salty flavor which you can use as a dressing for any other salad.
+This delicious dressing has a lovely garlicky, umami, salty flavor.
+It can be used as a dressing for any other salad.

-To make a more refined dish, you can substitute the anchovies with Bottarga, cured salted mullet roe.
+You can substitute the anchovies with Bottarga, cured salted mullet roe to make a more refined dish.

 A classic Italian recipe with bottarga is spaghetti with bottarga di muggine.